austinnoronha/Quote-Image-Generator-with-Random-Text/README.md

-# Instagram Post Generator 🚀
+# Quote Image Generator with Random Text 🚀

-## Overview
+## 📓 Overview
-Welcome to the Instagram Post Generator Bot!
-This Python-based script allows you to create engaging Instagram post square images using random text generated from Quotable API.
+Welcome to the Image Generator!

+This Python-based script allows you to create engaging images in square dimensions using random text generated from [https://api.quotable.io/](Quotable API).

 The script utilizes popular libraries such as PIL (Pillow), textwrap, and requests.

-## Features
+## 📜 Key Features:
-- Generate Instagram post images with random and inspirational quotes.
+- Random Text from Quotable API: Fetch dynamic and inspiring quotes from [https://api.quotable.io/](Quotable API)
 - Easily configurable to customize the appearance of generated images.
+- onfiguration via .env: Easily customize your experience with a configuration file.
 - Learn the process of generating images with text using the Python Imaging Library (PIL).

-## Dependencies
+## ⚙️ Dependencies
 Make sure you have the following dependencies installed:

 - Pillow (PIL): ```pip install Pillow```
 - Requests: ```pip install requests```

-## How to Use
+## 🐺 How to Use

 Clone the repository:
 ```bash